 If you loan someone $100 in cash, you basically cap your potential loss at $100.
 In other words, the worst thing that can happen is you never see that $100 again.

 If you loan someone your credit card, you risk the monetary loss as well as interest charges and fees and — most concerning — damage to your credit.

 Risking your credit

-If the tab someone else rings up on your credit card is not paid in full, you’ll be charged interest until it has been paid off.
+If someone rings up a big tab on your credit card and you struggle to pay it in full, you’ll be charged interest until it has been paid off.

 You may also hurt your credit utilization ratio, in turn hurting your credit score.
 We detail this in “Boost Your Credit Score Fast With These 7 Moves.”